Who Is Vladimir Putin?

 Third Term as President

-He signed into a law a ban on the U.S. adoption of Russian children.
-This prompted international controversy, and it left the status unclear for nearly 50 Russian children who were in the final phases of adoption with U.S. citizens.
+Putin signed into a law a ban on the U.S. adoption of Russian children.
+He also made it illegal for gay couples to adopt children in Russia.

-Putin granted asylum to Edward Snowden, who is wanted by the United States for leaking classified information from the National Security Agency.
+He granted asylum to Edward Snowden, who is wanted by the United States for leaking classified information from the National Security Agency.

 Source: Vladimir Putin